tenstorrent/tt-metal/docs/source/tt_metal_models/get_started.rst

 Prerequisites
 -------------

-Ensure that you have the base TT-Metal source and environment configuration :ref:`built and ready<Getting Started>`.
+Ensure that you have the base TT-Metalium source and environment configuration :ref:`built and ready<Getting Started>`.

 Now, from the project root, get the Python virtual environment in which you'll